-The bottom and top valves of the by-pass in horizontal position allows water to flow into and through water heater.
-This valves are a choice directional flow, not a shut off.
+The bottom and top handles on valves of by-pass in horizontal position allows water to flow into and through water heater.
+These valves are a choice directional flow, not a shut off.

-When bottom valve is in vertical position it will prevent water from flowing through the water heater.
+When bottom valve handles are in vertical position it will prevent water from flowing into the water heater.
 Water will now be directed into the by-pass.
-The valve on the top needs to be turned to allow the water/ liquid to proceed through the by-pass and continue through the water system.
+The valve on the top needs to be turned, handle turned vertical to allow the water to proceed through the by-pass lines and continue through water system.
 By turning the top valve, it prevents any back flow into the water heater.
-Now you can send anti-freeze liquid through coach plumbing system without filling water heater.
+Now you can send antifreeze liquid through coach plumbing system without filling water heater.